top of page

 by Diarmuid O'Murchu

-This view positioned me in this life, as David, one small participant in the dance of expanding intelligence and complexity of 8+ billion humans on this planet.
+This view positioned me in this life as David, one small participant in the dance of expanding intelligence and complexity of 8+ billion humans on this planet.
 In this view, death is seen as simply a transition to another form of energy, but it also suggested that “my” evolution continued through many lifetimes and alternative realms regardless of how my death in this life took place.
 That could also include other planets in the Kosmos, not just Earth.

-This view also suggested the traditional “churched” Christian notion of being judged for your actions in this lifetime was far too limited a way to think about death or the end of this life.
+This view also suggested the traditional “churched” Christian notion of being judged for your actions in this lifetime was far too limited a way to think about what happens at the end of this life.
 My experience, and many of those I read on the subject, did suggest a kind of “life review” at the end that covered the events of the particular life that was ending, but only as a healing (clearing) process before the soul moved on to other existences.
 I had experienced a version of this process during my psychological break in the mid-nineties, where I re-visited moments in my life where I had caused others to suffer.

 Other writers that influenced me concerning this evolutionary faith were: Thomas McLaine, Barbara Brown Taylor (The Luminous Web), Paul Davies and Ilia Delio.
 (The Hours of the Universe)